-FINDING 2018-002 - Delay of Audit
+FINDING 2019-002 - Delay of Audit (Repeat of finding 18-002)

 Criteria/Specific Requirement:

 The Regional Office of Education #8 is subject to 105 ILCS 5/2-3.17a which requires the Auditor General's office to cause an audit to be made, as of June 30th of each year, of the financial statements of all accounts, funds and other moneys in the care, custody or control of the regional superintendent of schools of each educational service region in the State and of each educational service center established in the School Code.
 The audit is to be conducted in accordance with Generally Accepted Governmental Auditing Standards.